- Accenture and other Big Consulting Companies provide large amounts of information on S/4HANA.

 “Businesses today are awash in data and faced with increasingly complex markets, customer engagement channels and business processes.
 Transforming technology systems can help simplify business processes, while providing more value to customers.
 SAP S/4HANA can help users connect processes, devices, Big Data and networks in real time.
 SAP has combined its expertise in business software applications with the unique power of SAP HANA to help businesses jump-start innovation and manage processes smoothly.” – Rodney Seligmann, Advisory Principal and SAP Global Alliance Leader, PwC

 S/4HANA has absolutely nothing to do with Big Data.
 SAP does not have much of a Big Data solution.
 As far as connecting to networks, ECC is already connected to the network through something called an “ethernet cable.”
 The ethernet cable is a hyper-advanced technology that plugs into the server.
 Rodney Seligmann may have seen this in his life.
-Ethernet cables also come in different colors.
-It also connects to ECC right now in real time.
-The ethernet cable carries information all around companies through a network infrastructure all in real time.
+Ethernet cables also come in different colors and it also connects to ECC right now in real time.
+The ethernet cable carries information all around companies through the network infrastructure, all in real time.
 That is how emails get from companies as well.

 ECC can also connect to devices.
 You don’t need S/4HANA to connect to devices.
 As for processes, S/4HANA does not connect to processes.
 Rather it models processes.
 But ECC also models processes.
 If it didn’t, it would not have sold very well.